Please ensure Javascript is enabled for purposes of website accessibility

 Where Does the Money Come From?

 Much of the town council’s work is funded from the ‘precept’ collected by Rotherham MBC as part of your council tax.
-In 2021 this amounts to slightly over £250,000 ( a rise of just 05% from 2020) and most of that is spent, directly and indirectly, on the upkeep of our council run amenities.
+In 2024 this amounts to slightly over £300,000 and most of that is spent, directly and indirectly, on the upkeep of our council run amenities.
 We also have some income from those amenities and from other sources.